Monte Carlo Query Search: Active Capability Assessment of AI Agents: Monte Carlo Query Synthesis

+\emph{MCQS-Exact} (MCQS-E, Fig.~\ref{fig:mcts}(a)) solves the distinguishing MDP directly by maintaining explicit predicted distributions over represented states.
+To make distribution updates tractable, each state is encoded as a bit-vector with one bit per literal and annotated with its probability mass.
+Bit masks are used to test whether a state satisfies each condition in the conditional effects rules and to apply the corresponding effects.
+This yields an exact but compact representation of the distribution pairs propagated by MCTS.
+Further details can be found in Appendix\,\ref{sec:exact_implementation_details}.
+MCQS-E uses total variation distance $\delta_{\mathrm{TV}}$ for $\hat{\delta}$ because it is symmetric, bounded, and rewards policies that assign probability mass to states likely under one model but unlikely under the other.
+For a node $n$ representing distinguishing-MDP state $s^\dagger$, backpropagation uses the best expected disagreement along the path: $Q(n,c)=\delta_{\mathrm{TV}}(s^\dagger)+V(\mathcal{T}^\dagger(s^\dagger,c))$ and $V(n)=\max_{c\in C}Q(n,c)$.

-The SoS factorization uses the observation that states that are in the symmetric difference of the support sets of distributions predicted by the two models (denoted by $\Delta()$ in Fig.\,\ref{fig:mcts}(b)) can be easily distinguished: if a BBAI's execution leads to such a state then we can immediately prune one of the two models as being inconsistent with the BBAI.
-Thus, distributions over these states need not be propagated; we only need to propagate distributions over states that lie in the intersections of the two models' support sets (denoted by $\cap()$).
-This conceptual algorithm leads to our second implementation of the query synthesis algorithm, discussed below.
+\emph{MCQS with set-of-support (SoS) factorization} uses the observation that a state in the symmetric difference of the two models' support sets, denoted by $\Delta(\cdot)$ in Fig.\,\ref{fig:mcts}(b), is deterministically falsifying: observing such a state in the execution rules out the model whose support excludes it.
+Such states therefore need not be propagated through MCTS; only states in the \emph{intersection} of the two supports, denoted by $\cap(\cdot)$, carry residual ambiguity.
+This observation motivates \APPABBREV-S, which propagates only intersection states and approximates them via sampling.